akashjn/molecular-design-at-scale/part-3_deploying-on-hpc/README.md

 # Deploying Active Learning on HPC

-Taking full advantage of active learning's ability to autonomously design experiments requires remove humans from the design loops.
+Taking full advantage of active learning's ability to autonomously design experiments requires removing humans from the design process.

 ## Learning Objectives